 - Audio: Headphones must be used to listen to audio.
 A patron may bring their own headphones to use at the library.

 - File storage: Computer files can be saved on a USB Flash drive or a CD.

 Black & white printing is available for 15 cents per page.
-Color printing and printing from our wireless network are not available at this time.
+Color printing is available for 35 cents per page from files supplied on flash drives.
+Printing from our wireless network are not available at this time.

 Laptop Connections and Wi-Fi service